Trading card: Popularity

-Popularity of trading cards is determined by the subject represented on the card, their real life accomplishments, and short term news coverage as well as the specifics of the card.
+Popularity of trading cards is determined by the subject represented on the card, their real life accomplishments, and short term news coverage, as well as the specifics of the card.

 Scarcity

 While vintage cards are truly a scarce commodity, modern-day manufacturers have to artificially add value to their products in order to make them scarce.
-This is accomplished by including serial-numbered parallel sets, cards with game-worn memorabilia, autographs, and more.
+This is accomplished by including serial-numbered parallel sets, cards with game-worn memorabilia and more.
 Time can also make cards more scarce due to the fact that cards may be lost or destroyed.

+Some singles have been autographed by someone related to the card.
+The person who autographed the card may be depicted, or their artwork is visible on the card.
+Cards may also be autographed by the card designer or by a person famous for using that card.
+The value of an autographed card has been debated, often depending on who has autographed it or the scarcity of the autograph.
+In some cases, an autograph can be seen as damage to the card, or graffiti.

+Collecting

+It is often said that for someone playing a CCG, the best way to obtain the cards they desire is not via booster packs, but by buying the individual singles they need for their deck.
+Purchasing booster packs is often seen as a form of gambling, because buyers do not know which cards they will receive until after their purchase.
+Even though the price for an individual card may be more than the price of booster pack, they will likely save money in the long run, compared to buying multiple booster packs at greater cost in hopes of randomly getting it.

 Catalogs

-Trading card catalogs are available both online and offline for enthusiast.
+Trading card catalogs are available both online and offline for enthusiasts.
 They are mainly used as an educational tool and to identify cards.
 Online catalogs also contain additional resources for collection management and communication between collectors.